wso2/docs-mg/en/docs/faqs.md

 A JWT token can be obtained via one of the following methods:

 -   From any third party secure token service.
 The public certificate of the token service, which is used to sign the token, should be added to the trust store of WSO2 API Microgateway.
-The JWT should have the claims **iss, sub, exp** in order for the API Microgateway to validate the JWT.
+The JWT should have the claims **iss, sub** in order for the API Microgateway to validate the JWT.

 -   From WSO2 API Manager
 For more information, see [Generating a JWT token from the API Store](https://apim.docs.wso2.com/en/latest/learn/api-security/oauth2/access-token-types/jwt-tokens/#using-jwt-access-tokens).